umanni/Fullstack-Developer/README.md

 5. Run `npm install` or `yarn install`
 4. Run `bin/dev`
 5. Access http://localhost:3000
-6. Migrate the database on the the browser
+6. Migrate the database on the browser

 ### Tech Stack